 ● The ability to draw inside the notebook pages with your Apple Pencil or any other stylus

 Many note-taking apps offer an audio recording functionality.
-So does Noteshelf 2, where you can not only record directly into your notebooks pages, but also via your Apple Watch.
+So does Noteshelf 2, where you can not only record directly into the pages of your notebook but also via your Apple Watch.
 Especially when driving a car, a way to capture ideas very quickly without being distracted is so much worth.
 With Noteshelf 2, you can just talk to your Apple Watch and add the recording later to your notes as everything is saved within Noteshelf 2 on the iPad.

 The advantage of recording audio along with your note-taking is, that you will get context to what you have written.
 It will be much easier for you to remember what was actually said in the meeting or during class where you were taking notes.